UTILYARD

 Inflation Calculator

-Calculate the inflation-adjusted value of money over time.
+Calculate the inflation-adjusted value of money over time using a custom or historical inflation rate.

 What will $X buy in 10 years?